Parker County Courthouse in Weatherford, Texas

 Property Taxes

 Weatherford, Aledo, Springtown — western DFW growth is pushing values fast.
-Only 11% of owners protested in 2024.
+In 2024, 13,173 protests were filed in Parker County — about 11% of its 116,653 parcels (Texas Comptroller, 2024 Appraisal District Operations Survey).
 The other 89% left money on the table.

 APPROX.